 2. For an employee to initiate the FMLA request by notifying his/her supervisor or HR representative of the need to take FMLA Leave.
 The employee’s Human Resource representative will provide the employee with information regarding leave under FMLA and certain forms which, depending on the circumstances must be completed to beginning the leave.

-3. A Leave Request form, which must be submitted to the supervisor or the Human Resources Department at least 30 days before leave is to begin, or if the need for leave is unanticipated, as much advance notice as practicable.
+3. A Leave Request /Notice form, which must be submitted to the supervisor or the Human Resources Department at least 30 days before leave is to begin, or if the need for leave is unanticipated, as much advance notice as practicable.
 If a leave is for planned medical treatment, the Company may request the employee make a reasonable effort to schedule the treatment to minimize disruption of normal business operations.

 4. For an employee’s own serious health condition or that of a family member, the employee to notify Enron every 30 days of the status of the condition and intent to return to work.
 Employees must, where feasible, provide Enron reasonable notice of their intent to return to work.
 An employee who wishes to return from leave earlier than expected must give oral or written notice to the Human Resources Representative as soon as practicable.
-In all cases, when a decision is made by the employee not to return to work, the employee must notify the cEnron immediately.
+In all cases, when a decision is made by the employee not to return to work, the employee must notify the Enron immediately.

-Medical Certification Requirements Certification Requirements
+Medical Certification Requirements

 Enron requires certification from a health care provider substantiating the employee’s leave request.
 Certification requirements differ according to whether the leave is for the employee’s own serious health condition or that of a covered family member.